botpress/readme/docs/Appendix/additional-information/botpress-features.md

       </td>

       <td style={{ textAlign: "left" }}>
         The utility functions that can be used as arguments in user custom code.
-See the [NPM package](https://www.npmjs.com/package/@botpress/sdk), and API documentation [here](https://botpress.com/docs/api/)
+See the [NPM package](https://www.npmjs.com/package/@botpress/sdk), and [API documentation](https://botpress.com/docs/api/)
       </td>
     </tr>